Let's stay in touch! Sign up for our email list and never miss a new release.

 6. Gently squeeze your garment.
 You want to remove as much water as you can at this point without wringing or twisting.
 The item should still be dripping wet, but not waterlogged.

-Most of our garment labels say "Line Dry," but that doesn't mean you have to string all your clothes in your backyard to do it right.
-Clotheslines work great for drying if you have space to set one up, but for smaller spaces I recommend a foldable clothes-drying rack (I personally use and love this one).
-Once you're done squeezing the extra water out after handwashing, just hang up your clothes and wait for nature to do its thing.
+Air drying is the lowest-impact (both on your clothes and the environment) way to dry your clothes, but that doesn't mean you have to string all your clothes in your backyard to do it right.
+Clotheslines work great for drying if you have space to set one up, but I just use a foldable clothes-drying rack.
+Once you're done removing the extra water after handwashing, just hang up your clothes and wait for nature to do its thing.
 Quick tip: clothes will dry a lot faster if they're in a sunny or otherwise well-lit spot.

 For more delicate items, or for any item where you're worried around maintaining its shape, such as a sweater, you can do a flat-dry by placing the garment flat on top of a towel, blocking it in the shape of your choice.
 Once the top is dry, turn the garment over to give the bottom side some air.